elibooklover/Victorian400/README.md

 ---

-### Funding
+### Funding and Grant
-In recognition of my work on the Victorian400 dataset, Graduate Merit funding of $400 was awarded to me by the Department of English, Texas A&M University.
+In recognition of my work on the Victorian400 dataset, I received a $563 Project Development Grant from the Center of Digital Humanities Research, as well as Graduate Merit funding for $400 by the Department of English, Texas A&M University.

 ---
 [License](https://creativecommons.org/licenses/by-nc-sa/4.0/)